JKindonNtx/solutions-euc/engineering/login-enterprise/README.md

 This type of logic is critical to efficiency.
 As we learn more, we should and will add more upfront validation.

+## Continuous Improvement

+The Module and associated scripts can be improved as we test more scenarios.
+If there are gaps, or opportunities to improve, consider using [Github Issues](https://github.com/nutanix-enterprise/solutions-euc/issues) to identify what went wrong, or what could be better.

+We have a central update file that can be [referenced for major changes and additions](https://github.com/nutanix-enterprise/solutions-euc/tree/main/engineering/login-enterprise/Invoke-Test-ChangeLog.md).

 ## Invoke-Test.ps1

 `Invoke-Test.ps1` is an example of a `script` built to consume the `Nutanix.EUC` module.
 The purpose of this script is to validate, orchestrate, and manage and end to end performance test across a range of different scenarios.